Your Cart is Empty.

 Step 1: Practice Selling Covered Calls

-In your paper trading account, assume you’ve bought one of your stocks (e.g., 100 shares of Apple at $190).
+In your paper trading account, assume you’ve bought one of your stocks (e.g., 100 shares of the stock at $190).
 Go to the options section and sell a covered call:

 Track these practice trades, noting the premium, strike price, and expiration.
 Watch how the stock’s price affects your trade over time.